retroxv/retroxv/README.md

 ## I'm a Developer !!

-- 🌱 I’m currently adding JS to my library
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 Web Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love music and Tech

 ### Connect with me: